-Confirm rules: Click to activate the pending rules.
+Confirm rules: Click to activate the pe nding rules.
 Active rules: An overview of the rules you are currently running on the device.

-× : Click to delete an active rule. - : Click to delete all rules, both pending and active.
+TÎT : Click to delete all rules, both pending and active. : Click to delete an active rule.
+Click to delete all rules, both pending and active.